FrogboyMV/Health/README.md

 ## Style

 **Show Max Health** - The default Status screen now shows the different levels of health alongside the actor’s attributes and equipment.
 The Health HP is shown as Current HP/Max HP.
 If you only want to show the current HP, turn this off.

+**Alert Config** - Configure alert message window properties.
+When an actor is affected by State due to health level

 **Color Config** - The default Status screen’s attributes and Health HP now display with color gauges.
 You can configure those gauges here.
 * **Attributes** - Colors for Attribute gauges.